JakeWeinreb/rapR/README.md

 # rapR
-Analysis of Spotify data on rappers
+Analysis of rappers based on data from Spotify and Genius

+With help from the Spotifyr package